okidnie/WSN_Final_Project/README.md

-# Wireless Sensors Networks Final Project Code
+# Wireless Sensor Networks Final Project Code
 This code is used to locate the direction of a Bluetooth signal based on RSSI.
 A reciever on an arm attached to a motor will spin around to find the direction of the strongest RSSI.

 Authors: